thesunshade/CIPS/README.md

 Curious about the philosopy being used to create the index?
 See [these notes](https://github.com/thesunshade/CIPS/blob/main/src/documentation/principlesOfIndexingSuttas.md#principles-of-indexing-suttas).

+# License

+All data and content in this repository (including the final website as well as raw data) is copyright ReadingFaithfully.org and may not be reproduced without permission.

+**The use of this index for training, developing, testing, or improving any artificial intelligence system, machine learning model, or similar technology is strictly prohibited.**

 ## Development

 ### Dependencies

 ```bash
 sudo apt install tidy

 npm ci
 ```